 - A complete undergraduate repertory list in the principal performing area.

 - Scores from the GRE taken within the last five years.
 Anticipated scores for an entering student are 300 (1000 if taken prior to August 2011) on the GRE verbal and quantitative combined and 3.5 on the analytical writing.
-Contact Graduate Secretary if you have a valid MAT score.
+Contact the Graduate Secretary if you have a valid MAT score.

-- COMMERCIAL MUSIC APPLICANTS ONLY: As a part of the application process, all students applying for admission to the MM in Commercial Music must submit a recording.
+- COMMERCIAL MUSIC APPLICANTS ONLY: As a part of the application process, all students applying for admission to the MM in Commercial Music must submit a pre-screening recording.
 This recording must be submitted and approved prior to scheduling an interview and live audition.
 Details of the recording requirement are available here.

 C. Additionally, School of Music Applicants must:

 - Have earned at least a 2.75 cumulative undergraduate grade point average on a 4.0 scale or a 3.0 average in the last 60 hours of undergraduate work to be fully admitted.
 A student may receive probationary acceptance with a 2.5 cumulative grade point average on a 4.0 scale or a 2.75 in the last 60 hours of undergraduate work.
 By maintaining a minimum cumulative graduate GPA for the first two semesters at Belmont, probation is lifted.

 - Complete an audition* and an interview with the Director of Graduate Studies in Music.

 - During the week prior to the beginning of classes, complete the School of Music entrance examination (which covers Music History and Music Theory.
 Review courses are required for students who do not successfully complete these entrance examinations.
 See Graduate Placement Test Study Guides to prepare for these examinations.
 Review courses may count as elective hours.